manaswishaiva1/Zepto-Analysis/README.md

 Mimics real-world messy data taken from a live quick-commerce grocery platform.

-Tests end-to-end SQL workflow: from schema design and data ingestion to cleaning and analysis.
+Tests end-to-end SQL and Excel workflow: from schema design and data ingestion to cleaning and analysis.

 Delivers actionable business metrics: insights into discount trends, category performance, stock health, inventory value, and cost-efficiency.